 Key-value stores are capable of providing much higher performances than RDBMS

->> In our case data organization and management is more important than the performance.
+>> In our case, data organization and management are more important than the performance.

 Column family databases are designed for large volumes of data, read and write performance, and high availability

->> We don’t have large volumes and don’t need great performance nor high availability.
+>> We do not have large volumes, do not need great performance, and do not need high availability.

 Document databases have ability to store varying attributes along with large amounts of data

->> We don’t have large volumes and the data is static (format doesn’t change much).
+>> We do not have large volumes, and the data is static, as the format does not change much.

 Graph database is designed to treat the relationships between data as equally important to the data itself.
 It is intended to hold data without constricting it to a pre-defined model.

->> The relationships between the data is static and the pre-defined model does not change.
+>> The relationships between the data is static, and the pre-defined model does not change.

 Appendix D: Decision tree

-https://cloud.google.com/storage-options/
+Storage options decision tree [11]